Pressio/pressio4py/docs/pages/tutorials/tutorial4.md

 masker = MyMasker(collocationIndices)
 ```

-4. creating the actual masked Galerkin problem: note that as in the default case,
+4. creating the masked Galerkin problem: note that as in the default case,
 the time-stepping scheme is part of the class name.

 ```py
 problem = rom.galerkin.masked.ProblemForwardEuler(fomObj, linearDecoder, romState, fomReferenceState, masker, projector)
 ```